The Predator's Edge (7)

 Rigid Thinking

-Becoming inflexible about methods that worked in the past, inability to adapt to changing market conditions, or treating systematic approaches as unchangeable rules rather than adaptive frameworks.
+You become inflexible about methods that worked in the past, unable to admit when market conditions have changed.
+You treat systematic approaches as unchangeable rules rather than adaptive frameworks.
+You resist new information that contradicts your existing beliefs about markets.

 Scale Creep

-Gradually increasing position sizes beyond psychological comfort zones, taking larger risks because previous smaller risks felt "too easy," or losing connection with the original risk management principles that enabled success.
+You gradually increase position sizes beyond your psychological comfort zones without conscious decision-making.
+You take larger risks because previous smaller risks felt "too easy" or weren't exciting anymore.
+You lose connection with the original risk management principles that enabled your success.

 Performance Pressure

-Feeling pressure to maintain unrealistic performance standards, treating temporary drawdowns as unacceptable failures, or letting external expectations override internal systematic discipline.
+You feel pressure to maintain unrealistic performance standards, often self-imposed or from external expectations.
+You treat temporary drawdowns as unacceptable failures rather than normal statistical variation.
+You let external expectations override your internal systematic discipline.

 Emotional Numbing

-Losing the ability to experience appropriate emotions in non-trading contexts, difficulty connecting with other people emotionally, or treating all life situations with the same emotional detachment useful for trading.
+You lose the ability to experience appropriate emotions in non-trading contexts.
+You have difficulty connecting with other people emotionally.
+You treat all life situations with the same emotional detachment that's useful for trading.

 Sustained high-performance trading is psychologically demanding in ways that most people, including family members and friends, cannot fully understand.
 Building appropriate support systems prevents isolation and provides perspective during challenging periods.